macro thinking about micromobility

-The Micromobility Research Partnership (MRP™) is an independent research body born out of a partnership between academics and researchers across Australia and New Zealand.
+The Mobility Research Partnership (MRP™) is an independent research body born out of a partnership between academics and researchers across Australia and New Zealand.

-The MRP™ will conduct research on sustainable transport to identify and promote priority pathways to reduce global transport emissions and other topics, including:
+Working with its partners, the MRP™ catalyses research on sustainable transport to identify and promote priority pathways to reduce global transport emissions and other topics, including:

-• Micromobility’s economic and social value to a city, including strategies to address transport poverty and promote social inclusion.
+• Mobility’s economic and social value to a city, including strategies to address transport poverty and promote social inclusion.

 MRP™ continues to grow its academic collaborations globally with the aim to educate and inform towards a less emitting transport future.